Martin-Hausleitner/etiketo/README.md

+# Project is not finished and not maintained any more!

 # Etiketo
 Etiketo is a simple next.js webapp to create shipping labels for private persons.
 So you can quickly create a label for ebay kleinanzeigen Willhaben Shpock...